Documentation

 • tabbify.toml takes precedence over a legacy manifest.toml if both exist.

-• Unknown fields are silently ignored (#[serde(default)], no deny_unknown_fields), so a typo like lifcycle falls back to the default rather than erroring.
+• Unknown and legacy fields are silently ignored (#[serde(default)], no deny_unknown_fields).
+That's how old manifests stay compatible — but it also means a typo like lifcycle falls back to the default rather than erroring.
 Watch your spelling.